stationzeroai/facebook-ads-mcp-server/readme.md

-# Facebook Ads MCP Server
+# Facebook/Meta Ads MCP Server

 [![smithery badge](https://smithery.ai/badge/@gomarble-ai/facebook-ads-mcp-server)](https://smithery.ai/server/@gomarble-ai/facebook-ads-mcp-server)

-This project provides an MCP server acting as an interface to the Facebook Ads, enabling programmatic access to Facebook Ads data and management features.
+This project provides an MCP server acting as an interface to the Meta Ads, enabling programmatic access to Meta Ads data and management features.

 <video controls width="1920" height="512" src="https://github.com/user-attachments/assets/c4a76dcf-cf5d-4a1d-b976-08165e880fe4">Your browser does not support the video tag.</video>